Project-Platypus/J3/DESIGN.md

   (e.g., selected from the widget menu), it can register a callback with the canvas to be notified when the user has positioned the widget on the canvas.

-* Input readers, including the DataFrameReader and CanvasReader, recognize files by their file extension.
-A special "All Files (*.*)" reader is provided for convenience that lets the user pick any file.
+* Input readers, including the `DataFrameReader` and `CanvasReader`, recognize files by their file extension.
+A special `"All Files (*.*)"` reader is provided for convenience that lets the user pick any file.
 The file extension is still used to determine the appropriate reader.
 If no suitable reader is found or multiple readers match the same extension, the user is prompted to select the appropriate reader.

-* Widgets that supports targeting (e.g., a scatter plot that supports tagging or annotations) should implements the `TargetableWidget` interface.
+* Widgets that supports targeting (e.g., a scatter plot that supports tagging or annotations) should implement the `TargetableWidget` interface.
 The canvas will automatically remove dependencies when the widget is removed.
 The tags or annotation should register themselves as dependencies of the widget.